ayedo/ktsgenerator/README.md

       // What to use for void type.
       // Options: 'NULL', or 'UNDEFINED'
-      voidType = "UNDEFINED" // optional, this is th default
+      voidType = "UNDEFINED" // optional, this is the default

     }